 Calibration names used by transducer specific raw variables

 Calibration names are used in Calibration sources and ECS files.
+These names are defined at the transducer level.
+Some also apply to sonar formats (e.g., Simrad omnisonar netCDF, MS70) as noted below.
 Calibration values used by Echoview are displayed on the Calibration page of the Variable Properties dialog box or Details dialog box.
 Use an ECS file to modify calibration values.
 The following are specific to particular data formats.

 - Used by raw acoustic variables